autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 The first test builds of the **GPU Plotter** are now available!!!

+:::info Download Links
+You must be signed in to GitHub to access and download from these links.
 - [Download GPU Plotter for Linux](https://github.com/autonomys/subspace/actions/runs/10850781628)
 - [Download GPU Plotter for Windows](https://github.com/autonomys/subspace/actions/runs/10849228997)

-:::note
-Be aware that you must be logged into Github in order to download from these links.
 :::

 ## Overview